Vasud-ha/Hackerearth-Hackathon/README.md

 git clone https://github.com/oneapi-src/oneAPI-samples.git<br />
 Step 2: Browse the oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_ModelZoo_Inference_with_FP32_Int8/<br />
 Step 3: Open the ResNet50_Inference.ipynb<br />
-Step 4: First select stock-tensorflow kernel with onednn on and run through every cell of the notebook and note the average time and throughput.<br />
+Step 4: First select stock-tensorflow kernel with onednn off  and run through every cell of the notebook and note the average time and throughput.<br />
 Step 5: Follow step 5 but now with onednn off by adding the following env variable [os.environ["TF_ENABLE_ONEDNN_OPTS"]='0'] and note the performance<br />
 Step 6: Repeat step 5 but with intel-tensorflow kernel to add further openmp optimizations and compare the average time and throughput<br />